 How much can I claim with no receipts?

-The ATO generally says that if you have no receipts at all, but you did buy work-related items, then you can claim them up to a maximum value of $300 (in total, not per item).
+According to the ATO, if you don’t have any receipts yet bought work-related things, you can claim them up to a maximum of $300. (in total, not per item).

-Even if you only claim below $300, you should be ready to explain what it was, how you paid for it, and how it is related to your work.
+Even if your claim is for less than $300, you should be prepared to explain what it was, how much it cost, and how it relates to your job.

-It’s both easy and important to keep your receipts throughout the year, so you never miss out at tax time; this will save you money.
+It’s both simple and crucial to maintain track of your receipts throughout the year so you don’t miss out on anything during tax season; this will save you money.

 What receipts should I save for taxes?

-Here’s a list of expenses you can itemise and receipts you should hold on to business use of your car and home: Keep receipts of household expenses, including rent, electricity, gas, water, insurance, and repairs.
-An estimated value for the item must be included on the receipt.
+Here’s a list of charges you can itemize, as well as receipts for business automobile and home use: Keep receipts for all household expenses, including rent, electricity, gas, water, insurance, and maintenance.
+The item’s estimated worth must be stated on the receipt.

 How much can I claim for the cost of managing tax affairs?

-This comes as Labor proposes to limit the deductibility for the cost of managing tax affairs to $3,000 on the back of ATO data which showed that, in 2016–17, 69 people earned more than $1 million but paid no tax, with 27 of them claiming an average $607,000 for the cost of managing tax affairs.
+This comes as Labor proposes capping the cost of maintaining tax affairs at $3,000, citing ATO data showing that 69 people made more than $1 million but paid no tax in 2016–17, with 27 of them claiming an average of $607,000 for the cost of managing tax affairs.